High Contrast Mode:

 Hardcover Binding

-Depending on the construction method, the pages of hardcover books are either sewn or glued in place (or a combination of sewing and glue).
+Depending on the construction method, the pages of hardcover books are either sewn or glued in place (or a combination of sewing and gluing).
 As such, hardcover books will experience the exact same issues as perfect bound books if the inner margins are not ample enough to prevent important content from getting lost in the gutter.

 Saddle Stitch Binding